Waste Management Phoenix Open

-Three of the past ten winners here, Koepka, Stadler and Stanley were all notching their first PGA Tour victories.
+Four of the past ten winners here, Scheffler, Koepka in 2015], Stadler and Stanley were all notching their first PGA Tour victories.

-Over the last 6yrs the winning score has ranged from -14 to -19, with Koepka triumphing with a -19 total last year.
+Over the last 6yrs the winning score has ranged from -14 to -19, with Scheffler triumphing with a -16 total last year following a play off.

-Wind though, which can play a part here looks like it could be an issue with gusts of over 20mph a possibility as I write across all four days.
+In addition wind, which can play a part here looks like it could be an issue with gusts of over 20mph a possibility as I write across the week.

 As I always say though this could all change!

 I have gone with 5 players this week as follows;